phoenixframework/phoenix_live_view/guides/client/bindings.md

           }
         })

+The `phx-click-away` event is fired when a click event happens outside of the element.
+This is useful for hiding toggled containers like drop-downs.

 The `phx-capture-click` event is just like `phx-click`, but instead of the click event being dispatched to the closest `phx-click` element as it bubbles up through the DOM, the event